Solar Panels Arkansas — Costs, Savings & Payback

 To give you a reliable picture, these estimates are built on strictly conservative assumptions: no expired incentives, includes ~4%/yr electricity rate increases (EIA historical avg), Net Billing without battery storage · ~55% self-consumption assumed.
 While other sites inflate their numbers to close a sale, we show reality — so the savings you see here are savings you can actually count on.

-Get My Exact Savings →Arkansas Solar Data at a Glance
+Arkansas Solar Data at a Glance

 Arkansas solar panels make financial sense in 2026 despite a below-average electricity rate of $0.1332/kWh.
 The key driver: 4.95 daily sun hours and a 2–5%/year rate increase trend that makes every year of delay more expensive.
 Solar panels in Arkansas typically pay back in ~18 years.

-Why Solar Makes Financial Sense in Arkansas
+Why Solar Panels in Arkansas Make Financial Sense

 - At $0.1332/kWh, Arkansas's rate is below average — but 4.95 daily sun hours and a 2–5%/year rate increase trend still make solar panels Arkansas a sound long-term investment